 You famously said before that there are circumstance in which terrorism is justifiable, what, in your opinion, are these circumstances?

-DM: That isn’t quite right.
+David Miliband: That isn't quite right.
 I was asked whether the actions of the African National Congress in the 1970s and 1980s should be denounced as terrible acts and I said no because of the political system under which they were living.
 The question I was asked was specifically about apartheid South Africa.

 So if people are denied political avenues, is it justifiable for them to act violently?

-DM: I think the classic case for Europeans is always “if you were in France in 1942, would you have joined the French resistance?” and of course the answer is “yes”.
-But fortunately these circumstances don’t exist very often.
+David Miliband: I think the classic case for Europeans is always “if you were in France in 1942, would you have joined the French resistance?” and of course the answer is “yes”.
+But fortunately these circumstances don't exist very often.
 I think the non-violence that has marked the Arab revolts has been very powerful.

 It's no secret that the 9/11 attacks did a lot of harm to the Muslim-West relations, and that also includes the relation between Muslim communities in the West and their societies.
 Ten years after the vicious attacks, does the tension caused by 9/11 still persist?

-DM: The attacks on 9/11 were vicious.
+David Miliband: The attacks on 9/11 were vicious.
 They killed Muslims, as well as Christians, Jews and people of no denomination.
 They were an abomination for people of all religions.
 I think that the 10-year anniversary of 9/11 which is now approaching is an important moment to take stock.
 I think one of the remarkable things about this country (the United Kingdom), which I know better than others, is that the last 10 years have not seen the tension and the hatred that maybe you are referring to.
 One of the remarkable things here after the 7 July 2005 bombing in London was to hear Muslim friends of mine say “look, we felt more British after this, not less British.”
-Now, one mustn’t avert one’s eye from the fact that there are tensions, there can be tensions, but often they exist over housing or economic issues more than international political issues.
+Now, one mustn't avert one's eye from the fact that there are tensions, there can be tensions, but often they exist over housing or economic issues more than international political issues.
 So I think one needs to be careful in saying that 9/11 was the cause of tension between the West and Muslims and the Arab world.

 But the consequences of 9/11 were two wide-scale wars.

-DM: A lot of people disagree with Afghanistan and Iraq, and disagreement doesn’t have to mean inter-religious tension as opposed to political debate.
+David Miliband: A lot of people disagree with Afghanistan and Iraq, and disagreement doesn't have to mean inter-religious tension as opposed to political debate.
 I think the prism from which the West is seen in many parts of the Arab world is obviously Israel and Palestine.
 That was not the justification that was used by al-Qaeda in 9/11, and it was obviously not the motivating factor on the streets of Egypt or the streets of Tunisia or anywhere else.